KryptedGaming/krypted/docs/user_guide/installation/installation.md

 # Docker Installation
 For production installation, we use Docker.

-1. Grab our provided DevOps repository `git clone https://github.com/KryptedGaming/krypted-docker.git`
+1. Grab our production-ready `docker-compose.yml` file (`wget https://raw.githubusercontent.com/KryptedGaming/krypted-docker/master/production/docker-compose.yml`)
+2. Grab our example `.env` file (`wget https://raw.githubusercontent.com/KryptedGaming/krypted-docker/master/production/.env`)
-2. Modify the `.env` with your desired settings
+3. Modify the `.env` with your desired settings
-3. Launch your production environment with `docker-compose up -d`
+4. Launch your production environment with `docker-compose up -d`
-4. By default, you'll be on port 8000.
+5. By default, you'll be on port 8000.
 You'll need to proxypass this on your host webserver.

 ## .env variables